-Audiences loved Cody's reenactments of frontier events: an attack on a Deadwood stage, a Pony Express relay race, and most exciting of all, the spectacle of Custer's Last Stand at the Little Big Horn.
-Even more popular were the displays of western outdoor skills like rope tricks, bulldogging, and amazing feats of marksmanship.
-Cody made a star of Annie Oakley, an attractive young Ohio woman who earned her nickname "Little Sure Shot" by shooting a cigar out of an assistant's mouth.
+Audiences loved Cody’s reenactments of frontier events: an attack on a Deadwood stage, a Pony Express relay race and Custer’s Last Stand at the Battle of the Little Big Horn.
+Even more popular were the displays of western outdoor skills like rope tricks, bulldogging and amazing feats of marksmanship.
+Cody made a star of Annie Oakley, a young Ohio woman who earned her nickname “Little Sure Shot” by shooting a cigar out of an assistant’s mouth.

-Many American's were convinced that Cody's spectacle was an authentic depiction of the Wild West.
-Cody encouraged the impression by bringing audiences "genuine characters"-real Native American performers Cody had recruited from several tribes.
+Many Americans were convinced that Cody’s spectacle was an authentic depiction of the Wild West.
+Cody encouraged the impression by bringing audiences “genuine characters”—real Native American performers Cody had recruited from several tribes.
 Even the famous Sitting Bull toured with the show for one season.
-Enthralled by the site of "genuine" Indians, few audience members questioned whether these men wearing immense feathered headdresses and riding artfully painted horses accurately represented tribal life on the Great Plains.
+Enthralled by the sight of “genuine” Native Americans, few audience members questioned whether these men wearing immense feathered headdresses and riding artfully painted horses accurately represented tribal life on the Great Plains.

 Having effectively defined the popular image of the West for many Americans, Cody took his show across the Atlantic to show Europeans.
 He staged his first international performance at the Earls Court show ground in London on this day in 1887 to a wildly appreciative audience.
 Queen Victoria herself attended two command showings.
 After London, Cody and his performers amazed audiences throughout Europe and then became a truly international success.
 One bronco rider, who stayed with the show until 1907, traveled around the world more than three times and recalled giving a performance in Outer Mongolia.